Zervant/RulesOfPlay/README.md

 It's better to release often and small to get feedback as soon as possible, o we can fail fast, if needed.
 Nobody likes big risky integrations.
 User stories and designs should be done with this concept in mind.

 #### Rule 6 - Create stuff you're proud of
+I do quality work and I want to share my work with my collagues.
+Peer-reviews are done in good spirit, everyone is doing their best.
 Large issues need separate design that is done with all stakeholders (qa, dev, po).
 Design needs to be peer-reviewed.
 When the solution is done, we'll peer-review the results.
-Peer-reviews are done in good spirit, everyone is doing their best.